 SA Prep in San Antonio

-Download the free San Antonio Charter Schools app for an interactive map that includes the SA Prep campus and many more.
+Download the free San Antonio Charter Schools app for an interactive map that includes the SA Prep campus.
 You can also find campus information about SA Prep (and many other schools of choice) in our Guide to Charter Schools in San Antonio.

 Enroll at San Antonio Preparatory Community School